Archips/boot2root/Walkthrough1.md

 		- Overly detailed error messages giving critical system information to the attackers.
 	-  ***Security Misconfiguration***
 		- A cryptographic failure is a vulnerability that happens when a cryptographic algorithm protecting sensitive information is misused (or worse, nonexistent).
 This vulnerability often cause web application divulging sensitive data, as customers data (names, dates of birth, financial information) or technical data such as usernames and passwords.
-		- For instance, when you accessing a banking application via your browser, you wanna be sure that the communication between the client (your browser) and the server is encrypted.
-If it's not the case, an attacker could capture your network packets, and see your data plain-text, capturing sensitive information about you and your financial data.
+		- For instance, when you access a banking application via your browser, you want to be sure that the communication between the client (your browser) and the server is encrypted.
+If that's not the case, an attacker could capture your network packets and see your data as plain-text, capturing sensitive information about you and your financial data.

 -  **SSL/IMAP**:
 	- Internet Message Access Protocol enables user to access their email messages remotely through an internet connection.
 In substance, emails are kept on a server and not (always) stored on personal device.